T Levels

 The T Level panels have been developing the content for the qualifications based on the same standards as apprenticeships and these plans are being tested and reviewed with students, education providers and employers.

 Find practical tools and resources to help you understand, decide, plan and prepare to offer T Level placements.
 Watch a YouTube video about hair and beauty placements.
-Find out more about offering placements for hair and beauty T Levels.
+Find out more about offering placements for beauty T Levels.

 Update: January 2024